 This Photoshop 4 tutorial (also works with later versions of Photoshop) is quite a big one.
-We'll show you how to make one of those trendy menus that look like one image, but are in fact several images joined together, with each image changing as the mouse moves over them.
-Oh, words will never do - take a look at it in action!
+I’ll show you how to make one of those trendy menus that look like one image, but are in fact several images joined together, with each image changing as the mouse moves over them.
+Oh, words will never do – take a look at it in action!

 As well as learning how to make this menu bar, you’ll pick up all sorts of clever Photoshop tricks along the way, which you’ll be able to reuse in other situations.
 So it’s quite a useful tip, this one.